ranegray/ranegray/README.md

 - 🔭 I’m currently working on [a rewrite of a rental property analysis tool in react and next.](https://github.com/ranegray/real-estate-analyzer)

-- 🌱 I’m currently learning **Next.js, React Server Components, and always working toward mastery of JS fundamentals.**
+- 🌱 I’m currently learning **Next.js App router and React Server Components.**

 - 👯 I’m looking to collaborate on **education technology projects.**